 Declare rebellion against the World Government: 5,000,000 to 25,000,000

 Commit treason as law enforcement or government official: 20,000,000 to 50,000,000

 HUNTERS vs. CRIMINALS

-Doing a player bounty hunt quest together can give you the following benefits based on whether you're the hunter or the hunted:
+Doing a PvP quest together can give you the following benefits based on whether you're the hunter or the hunted:

 Bounty Hunters can capture or kill a criminal player using the rules defined in the Combat Guide.
 Based on whether they kill the player or capture them, they will earn a different percentage of the player's bounty.

 Kill the player: 10% of the player's bounty (we really don't want to encourage killing other players, but you can).